csillag/vimeo-library-manager/README.md

 ### Editing the meda-data of a video

-You can provide a valid JSON string, with escaping and all that, to set any obsecure property.
+You can provide a valid JSON string, with escaping and all that, to set any obscure property.
 About properties that can be edited, see [the API reference](https://developer.vimeo.com/api/reference/videos#edit_video).

 There are also shortcuts: